-Outreach and Planning Kick-starting the annual budget process, each year, the Board of Supervisors, the School Board, and staff work with the community to identify projects which will shape the five-year capital improvement program (CIP) for general government and schools.
+Kick-starting the annual budget process, each year, the Board of Supervisors, the School Board and staff work with the community to identify projects which will shape the five-year capital improvement program (CIP) for general government and schools.
 The county’s CIP is divided in three major categories: general government, schools and utilities.

 Plan Approval, Ongoing Project Updates